Gondolav/ADA-project/diary.md

     * Provide insightful comments on every question
     * Elaborate on the violation analysis
     * how far are we going on the evolution over time and space?
 Need to make our plot more readable

+# 29/11/19:
+_Andrea, Ludo, Hugo and Thomas_
+* Collect statistic on the five less and the five most risky community areas thanks to [Chicago Metropolitan Agency for Planning website](https://www.cmap.illinois.gov/data/community-snapshots), about population, ethnics, education and income.
+* Find the community areas with the highest and the lowest pass relates.
+* Collect statistics on them as well.
+* Start to use `folium` to generate interactive maps that will be useful for our data story.
+* Successfully generate the first maps, one about risks per CA, one about results per CA.

 # Research questions
 ## Inspections' effects on establishments